Amplitude-Developer-Docs/amplitude-dev-center/docs/data/converter-configuration-reference.md

 |--------------|--------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | N/A          | As syntactic sugar, Amplitude converts an object to a "dict" LIST_OPERATOR | **Note**: the following two descriptions are equivalent:   {"key1": SOURCE_DESCRIPTION,"key2", SOURCE_DESCRIPTION,…}   \["dict","key1", SOURCE_DESCRIPTION,"key2", SOURCE_DESCRIPTION,...] |

+### User property operations

+The converter supports the same user property operators as the Identify API.
+See [the Identify documentation](../../analytics/apis/identify-api#user_properties-supported-operations) for details.
 <!-- vale on-->

 <!-- ## Converter configuration examples